 These contradictions suggest that post-hoc explanations are guesses.

 Any of the measurements people quote—any of the stock market indexes which go up and down—are just measurements.
 They're averages.
 They're big bundles of numbers all mixed together.
 In all truth, they only reflect a snapshot of a point in time.
 They're numbers that stocks happened to end on when trading stopped for the day (or, at least, paused until after hours trading took over).

 Maybe Coca-Cola announced record earnings.
 Maybe it's the middle of the month, and your 401(k) contribution has just come out of your paycheck, so you automatically bought a fund or individual stocks.
 Maybe you've just retired, and you'd like to take 40 years of profits to pay off your mortgage, so you're selling some stocks.
 Maybe a stock hasn't gone anywhere for you, and you don't mind taking a little loss for the tax break.
 Maybe you found a bargain and you just can't wait to snap up a few shares.
 Maybe it's a stock bubble or stock valuations are running high.

-Why Did the Stock Market Go Down Today?
+Why Does the Market Go Down?

-Why did the Stock Market Go Up Today?
+Why Does the Stock Market Crash?

 If you have to ask "What do other people see in this stock?", they're probably hoping they can sell it to you later by making it look more attractive than it is.
 Tread carefully.